UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_3/topic_3.md

-# Part 2: Convert a GFF file to BED format
+# Exercise 2: Convert a GFF file to BED format

 A routine task in bioinformatics is to convert files from one form to another.
 In this exercise we'll use the Unix command line to take a file from one format and make the necessary changes to put it in another.